wanelo/spanx/README.md

 Spank down IP spam: IP-based rate limiting for web applications behind HTTP server such as nginx or Apache.

-Spanx is a simple Redis-based web request rate limiter, which integrates into any web application simply by monitoring one or more HTTP server access log file(s) in real time (think Apache/nginx access.log).
+Spanx integrates into any web application simply by monitoring one or more HTTP server access log file(s) in real time (think Apache/nginx access.log).
+Spanx is built on top of the gem Pause, which is a simple Redis-based rate limiter.

 Basic flow is as follows: